 Those reports are supposed to include information about whether and how the companies define and handle material such as “hate speech” and “disinformation.”

 X Corp. says the law is unconstitutional, arguing that the statute interferes with private companies' editorial judgments about how to handle speech that's protected by the First Amendment.
 In general, the First Amendment prohibits the government from attempting to suppress lawful speech -- including speech that's racist, sexist, or otherwise objectionable.

 The California law “has both the purpose and likely effect of pressuring companies such as X Corp. to remove, demonetize, or deprioritize constitutionally-protected speech that the state deems undesirable or harmful, and places an unjustified and undue burden on social media companies such as X Corp.,” lawyers for the company, including First Amendment expert Floyd Abrams, allege in a complaint brought Friday in U.S. District Court for the Eastern District of California.

-X Corp. alleges that although the state touts the law as a mere “transparency” measure, lawmakers' intention was to pressure platforms to suppress speech that is protected by the First Amendment.
+X Corp. says even though the state touts the law as a mere “transparency” measure, lawmakers' intention was to pressure platforms to suppress speech that's protected by the First Amendment.